Full Schedule of Classes and rules:

 Performance Hunter: Jumped over a course of natural fences of not less than 10 fences, which must include a double.

-Showjumping: Jumped under guidance of SJI rules – over one round with the second half being against the clock
+Showjumping: Jumped under guidance of SJI rules – over one round with the second half being against the clock.
+Starter Stakes on optimum time.

 3 Riders from each section qualify at each venue.
 The 1st, 2nd,and 3rd place competitions in class’s 1 – 5 will qualify, if they have already qualified the next competitor in line will automatically qualify for final.